Connor Joe Player Props: Pirates vs. Blue Jays

-On Saturday, Connor Joe (.225 on-base percentage in past 10 games, 143 points below season-long percentage) and the Pittsburgh Pirates face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 6:35 PM ET.
+On Sunday, Connor Joe (.500 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 1:35 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Blue Jays.
+He had a one-hit performance in his most recent game (1-for-4) against the Blue Jays.

 Connor Joe Game Info & Props vs. the Blue Jays